How to Start a Food Truck Business. A Guide to Starting a Food Truck

 Additionally, make sure that you’ll have the proper amount of space to park, and when you’ve found an ideal location check with your city’s Chamber of Commerce as well as the Health Department.
 Look for locations that feel safe, and are easy to deal with when it comes to city or state restrictions.

-At the start, you can figure out how to run a food truck solo or as a family business.
+At the start, you can run a food truck solo or as a family business.
 In this case, the question of staffing disappears.

 Further, you might prefer to hire 2-3 part-time employees.
 Keep in mind that equipment usually breaks at the worst possible time.
 So you need a good mechanic handy.

 It is crucial to be on the same page as your employees.
 The food truck business is very soulful and represents an intimate working environment.
 That is why you’d better hire people who share your views and love this business and lifestyle as much as you do.